drbfraser/Baytree-MentorSupportTool/README.md

    AWS_ACCESS_KEY_ID= {your_id}
    AWS_SECRET_ACCESS_KEY= {your_key}
    AWS_DEFAULT_REGION= us-east-1

+   GRAFANA_LOGGING_URL=logs-prod3.grafana.net
+   GRAFANA_USER=319402
+   GRAFANA_API_KEY={your Grafana API key}
    ```

    According to Google's new less-secure app policy, the gmail account must have 2-factor authentication enabled and an "app password" must be created which can be used with Django.

    Replace instances of `something_random` with random strings, and `the_username` and `the_password` with appropriate credentials (which you can obtain by talking to someone on the team).

+   You can get the Grafana API key by talking to someone on the team.

 3. Install frontend dependencies (if running in Docker - see frontend section if not):